 The purpose of this Governance Guide is to provide the Midcontinent Independent System Operator, Inc. (or “MISO”) Stakeholders an overview of the structure and operation of committees, subcommittees, working groups, and task forces.
 All of these Stakeholder Entities shall follow the rules and processes contained herein, which are based on Robert’s Rules of Order Newly Revised, 12th ed.

-MISO has made a commitment to its Stakeholders that all major policy issues will be introduced to the Stakeholders with sufficient time for debate prior to decision and implementation.
+MISO has made a commitment to its Stakeholders that all major policy topics will be introduced to the Stakeholders with sufficient time for debate prior to decision and implementation.
 Both Stakeholders and the MISO acknowledge there may be exceptions to this rule due to either time constraints or emergency conditions.

 With the exception of individual sector meetings and meetings discussing confidential or proprietary information, MISO Stakeholder meetings are open to all interested participants.

 This Guide is divided into two sections.
 The first is the Policy section which contains the higher-level rules.
-The second section is the Procedures section and contains recommendations, administrative issues, guidelines and forms.
+The second section is the Procedures section and contains recommendations, administrative topics, guidelines and forms.
 The Advisory Committee (AC) shall approve changes to the Stakeholder Governance Guide with a majority vote.

 In the event of a conflict between this document and the Agreement of Transmission Facilities Owners to organize the Midcontinent Independent System Operator, Inc., a Delaware Non-Stock Corporation (Transmission Owners’ Agreement, or TOA), the TOA will control, and nothing in this document shall be interpreted to contradict, amend or supersede the TOA.